Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company maintains a REST service using Amazon API Gateway and the API Gateway native API key validation.
 The company recently launched a new registration page, which allows users to sign up for the service.
 The registration page creates a new API key using CreateApiKey and sends the new key to the user.
 When the user attempts to call the API using this key, the user receives a 403 Forbidden error.
 Existing users are unaffected and can still call the API.
 What code updates will grant these new users access to the API?

 - [ ] The createDeployment method must be called so the API can be redeployed to include the newly created API key.
-- [ ] The updateAuthorizer method must be called to update the API’s authorizer to include the newly created API key.
+- [ ] The updateAuthorizer method must be called to update the API's authorizer to include the newly created API key.
 - [x] The importApiKeys method must be called to import all newly created API keys into the current stage of the API.
 - [ ] The createUsagePlanKey method must be called to associate the newly created API key with the correct usage plan.